blackpoolflinn/asset_manager/README.md

 ## Accessing the Application

--   The frontend will typically run on `http://localhost:3000/`
+-   After building the frontend and running the server, the webiste will be available on `http://localhost:3001/`

--   The backend server will run on the port specified in the server configuration (default: `http://localhost:3001/` )

 ## Additional Notes